ArduPilot/ardupilot_wiki/common/source/docs/common-taulabs-sparky2.rst

 .. note::

-   Support for the TauLabs Sparky2 will be released with Copter-3.6.
+   Support for the TauLabs Sparky2 is available with Copter-3.6.0 (and higher)

 Specifications
 ==============